Liestal: Transport

 Liestal railway station is on the Swiss Federal Railway's Hauenstein main line, which connects Basel and Olten.
 It is served by five trains per hour to Basel, four trains per hour to Olten, and hourly trains to Bern, Lucerne and Zürich.
 Several trains a day operate through to Frankfurt and Berlin.
-The station is also the junction for, and terminus of, the Waldenburg narrow gauge railway, which operates a half-hourly train service to Waldenburg.
+The station is also the junction for, and terminus of, the Waldenburg narrow gauge railway, which operates a quarter-hourly train service to Waldenburg.

+The nearest airport is EuroAirport Basel Mulhouse Freiburg, located 34 km north west of Liestal.

 The municipality is also located on the A3 motorway, between Basel and Zürich.